markeyser/Deployment-of-ML-Models/notes-test.md

 Deployment of machine learning mothers requires a concerted effort among:

 - data scientists
+- software developers
-- software developers data engineers and business domain experts.
+-  data engineers and
+-  business domain experts

+This course offers something new and useful for all of these professionals the cause is ideally suited for intermediate and advanced data scientists.

+If you have already built a few Machine Learning mothers and are familiar with the different steps required to read the modern like feature engineering feature selection and would like guidance deploying mothers to production then this is the course for you.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU5NTk1MTkxNiwtNzQwMjI5MzkxLC02ND
+eyJoaXN0b3J5IjpbMTQwNjU3Mzc1MywtNzQwMjI5MzkxLC02ND
 cwNjA2OTMsLTgxNTIyNTU4NywtODMzOTM2NjQ0LDE5NDUwODY3
 MzFdfQ==
 -->